-Election of 13 Director Nominees Named in this Proxy Statement: The Board recommends a vote FOR
+Election of 13 Director Nominees Named in this Proxy Statement: The Board recommends

 - Highly qualified Board, with diversity in backgrounds, skills and experiences. - Relevant expertise to provide oversight and guidance for Abbott's diversified operating model.
 See pages 16 to 22 for more information.